Written by Marcin Szczepański (2nd edition, updated on 7.12.2018),

-There is a consensus that the digital economy is relatively undertaxed when compared with traditional businesses.
+According to the European Commission the digital economy is relatively under-taxed when compared with traditional businesses.
 Certain inherent characteristics such as reliance on cross-border provision of services without physical presence, easy transfers of intangible assets, and novel ways to create value make it particularly easy for enterprises to limit their tax liabilities.

 |Proposal for a Council directive on the common system of a digital services tax on revenues resulting from the provision of certain digital services|

 |Rapporteur:||Paul Tang (S&D, the Netherlands)||2018/0073(CNS)|

 Ashley Fox (ECR, UK)

 Eva Joly (Greens/EFA, France)

 |Consultation procedure – parliament adopts only a non-binding opinion|

 […] hate speech within 24 hours.
 As a follow-up, in March 2018, the Commission recommended a set of operational measures to increase these efforts, before deciding whether to propose legislative measures.
 Vice-President […]